-In March 2008, the Compensation Committee approved the Take-Two Interactive Software, Inc. Change in Control Employee Severance Plan (the "CIC Severance Plan"), a "double-trigger" change in control plan pursuant to which certain eligible employees, including the NEOs other than Messrs.
-Zelnick and Slatoff, may receive certain benefits upon a termination of employment either by the Company without "cause" or voluntarily for "good reason," in either case during the 12-month period following a change in control of the Company, as described under "Potential Payments Upon Termination or Change in Control" below.
-In addition, we are party to employment agreements with Ms. Goldstein and Mr. Krauss which provide for severance payments in the event of a separation from service from the Company under certain conditions, as well as payments in the event of a change in control of the Company, in the case of Ms. Goldstein.
-See the "Narrative Disclosure Regarding Equity Plans and Employment Agreements" and the "Potential Payments Upon Termination or Change in Control" sections below for more information on the employment agreements.
+In March 2008, the Compensation Committee approved the Take-Two Interactive Software, Inc. Change in Control Employee Severance Plan (the "CIC Severance Plan"), a change in control plan pursuant to which certain eligible employees, including the NEOs other than Messrs.
+Zelnick and Slatoff, may receive certain "double-trigger" cash severance benefits upon a termination of employment either by the Company without "cause" or voluntarily for "good reason," in either case during the 12-month period following a change in control of the Company, as well as vesting of outstanding and unvested equity awards in connection with a change in control of the Compensation-Potential Payments Upon Termination or Change in Control" below.
+The employment agreements with Ms. Goldstein and Mr. Krauss provide for severance payments in the event of a separation from service from the Company under certain conditions, as well as payments in the event of a change in control of the Company.
+See "Executive Compensation-Narrative Disclosure Regarding Equity Plans and Employment Agreements" and "Executive Compensation- Potential Payments Upon Termination or Change in Control" below for more information.
 We believe that these severance benefits assist us in recruiting talented individuals to join and remain a part of our management team.
 From time to time, we may recruit executives from other companies where they have job security, tenure and career opportunities.
-Accepting a position with us might entail foregoing an otherwise secure position at another employer, and the benefits guaranteed by the CIC Severance Plan help to mitigate the risk of harm that the executive may suffer in connection with adverse actions taken by a successor to the Company.
+Accepting a position with us may entail foregoing an otherwise secure position at another employer, and the benefits provided by the CIC Severance Plan help to mitigate the risk of harm that the executive may suffer in connection with adverse actions taken by a successor to the Company.
 Severance benefits also allow our NEOs to focus on the Company's business without being unduly distracted by concerns about their job security in the event of a separation from service or a change in control.
+Our NEOs are not entitled to any gross-up payments to cover excise taxes imposed by the "golden parachute" regulations under Sections 280G and 4999 of the Code.